 Boston, MA, USA

 Kim I. Mott has been following PJ's lead since becoming his mother 18 years ago.
-She's also been a longtime travel writer, on-camera host, and filmmaker having appeared on The Travel Channel and many documentaries.
-She'll be producing and filming to help PJ bring his voice to travelers around the globe.
+She's also been a longtime travel writer, on-camera host, and digital producer, having appeared on The Travel Channel and many documentaries.
+She'll be producing to help PJ bring his voice to travelers around the globe.